REENA1101/VidTube/README.md

 # VidTube
-A youtube Clone using react, reduc, typescript and tailwind CSS
+A youtube Clone using react, redux, typescript and tailwind CSS :)